 I’m not perfect.
 I still lose sometimes.
-But there’s a key difference between Ryan-from-the-past and Ryan now: I win a lot more today.
+But there’s a key difference between Ryan Past and Ryan Present: I win a lot more today.

 Sometimes it’s not this obvious.